What is it?

 How was the map /dataset created?

-The 1:25 000 Soil map of Scotland was created by the Macaulay Institute (now The James Hutton Institute) and based on data collected from field surveys carried out between 1947 and 1987.
-The digital dataset is adapted from the original soil field sheets which were used to create maps subsequently published at the 1:63 360 scale or 1:50 000 scale.
-This map should be cited as: 'Soil Survey of Scotland Staff (1970-1987).
+The digital dataset is adapted from the original soil field sheets which were used to create maps that were subsequently published at the 1:63 360 scale or 1:50 000 scale.
+This dataset should be cited as: 'Soil Survey of Scotland Staff (1970-1987).
 Soil maps of Scotland (partial coverage).
 Digital version 10 release.
 James Hutton Institute, Aberdeen.
 DOI 10.5281/zenodo.
 6908156.'

 How is it updated?

 Since its first release, the dataset has been corrected for errors and mismatches in the original data.
 A phased release of corrected and updated digital data started in 2014.
 The most recent release, extending the area covered, was in 2022 and completes the extent of the original mapping at this scale.
 The digitising of the recently added data was funded by the Rural & Environment Science & Analytical Services Division of the Scottish Government.
+Only minor updates are likely in future.

 Using the map